coopsymbiotic/coop.symbiotic.translationhelper/README.md

 ------------

 * Enable this extension in CiviCRM (Administer > System Settings > Manage Extensions)
-* A new menu item will be added in Administer > ??
-(FIXME)
+* Two new menu items will be added in Administer > Localization.

-The direct URL for now is: /civicrm/a/#/i18n

 To use Drush, since this extension is not a Drupal module, you will have to copy or symlink the drush module to your ~/.drush/ directory.